 Nunavut Qiviut Yarn

 Nunavut Qiviut spins yarn from muskox, Arctic fox, and Arctic hare qiviut while experimenting with other unique Arctic fibres.
 All Arctic fibre supplies are locally sourced and support the traditional lifestyles of the Kugluktuk community.
 Most yarns listed below are a 2-ply lace, in 1 oz. skeins of approximately 190 yards per ounce.
-Our only different format listed below is Muskox Qiviut Sock Yarn which is a 3-ply, 3.6 oz skein at 400 yards.
-This is enough yarn to knit any size pair of socks.
-In the past we have also made a 3 ply, 2 oz, 267 yards pure Muskox Qiviut Yarn and we may do it again as a pure yarn or a blend.
+We also make a 3 ply, 2 oz, 267 yards pure Muskox Qiviut Yarn and keep small amounts of it.
 We also have prime dehaired qiviut available for hand spinners.
+In the past we produced a 3 ply sock yarn.

 MUSKOX QIVIUT LACE YARNS